twbs/bootstrap/docs/4.0/components/popovers.md

 - When triggered from anchors that wrap across multiple lines, popovers will be centered between the anchors' overall width.
 Use `white-space: nowrap;` on your `<a>`s to avoid this behavior.
 - Popovers must be hidden before their corresponding elements have been removed from the DOM.

-Keep reading to see see how popovers work with some examples.
+Keep reading to see how popovers work with some examples.

 ## Example: Enable popovers everywhere